LeoGG02/JImpossibleMission/README.md

 - ✓ Use compliance from execution enviroment 'JavaSE-17' on 'Java Build Path'
 - Apply and Close

-In case you're not using Eclipse, you just have to set the project/compiler to Java 17 in your IDE.
+In case you're usig other IDE, you just have to set the project/compiler to Java 17.

+**Steps (Terminal)**
+- Download the repository as file '.zip' and extract.
+- Open the Terminal.
+- Set the directory of 'JImpossibleMission' with inside the 'src' folder (example cd 'C:/User/user/Download/JImpossibleMission').
+- Compile by executing 'javac -d out -cp "resources" --source-path src src/controller/JImpossibleMission.java'.
+- Run 'java -cp "out;resources" controller.JImpossibleMission'.

 ---
 # ITALIANO